PrecisionPilot/Lingolet/README.md

 - Works well with Minecraft
 - Automatic read aloud option
 - Automatically copy words to the clipboard
+- Uses DeepL translate engine
-- Save words to Google Translate
+- Save words/phrases, which can be exported to a flashcard-friendly csv file
 - Streams translated Spotify lyrics
 - For Chinese
     - Automatic PinYin (Latinized pronunciation)